valeriu-balaban/improving-robustness-with-variance-penalization/README.md

-# improving-robustness-with-variance-penalization
+# Improving Robustness: When and How to Minimize or Maximize the Loss Variance
-Source code and additional materials for "Improving Robustness: When and How to Minimize or Maximize the Loss Variance" paper
+Source code and additional materials.